Denver Senior Divorce Lawyer

 In marriages of significant length, it may be common for the court to retain jurisdiction over the issue of spousal support (maintenance) for the life of the parties.
 Additionally, though a court may employ the C.R.S.
 14-10-114 maintenance formal of 60/40 when it comes to dividing up income, it becomes more likely a court might equalize the income when parties have been married for 30 or more years and are at, or nearing, retirement age.
 Social Security benefits will also be factored in as income and it may be appropriate to look at drawing benefits based on your spouse’s earnings, not yours.
 A court cannot actually divide Social Security benefits as it would a private retirement plan.

 It is common for ex-spouses to feel a range of powerful emotions when going through a divorce.
 Even if the divorce was a long time coming, it may be challenging.
-Retaining a family law attorney who is familiar with the unique issues that seniors often face may help make this difficult time easier.
-At Plog & Stein, our Denver senior divorce attorneys can help you protect your interests during a divorce so that you know that you are strongly positioned to make a fresh start.
+Retaining a divorce lawyer who is familiar with the unique issues that seniors often face may help make this difficult time easier.
+At Plog & Stein, P.C., our Denver senior divorce attorneys can help you protect your interests during a divorce so that you know that you are strongly positioned to make a fresh start.
 Our retainer rates are competitive.
-Contact Plog & Stein at (303) 781-0322 or use our online form to set up an appointment.
+Contact Plog & Stein, P.C. at (303) 781-0322 or use our online form to set up an appointment.
 We also represent people in Aurora, Centennial, Highlands Ranch, Castle Rock, and other cities throughout Denver, Douglas, and Arapahoe Counties, as well as elsewhere in Colorado.